marcospgp/marcospgp.github.io/_posts/2022-05-10-fnv-1a-hash-in-c-sharp.md

 I ended up implementing the [Fowler–Noll–Vo 1a hash](http://www.isthe.com/chongo/tech/comp/fnv/index.html), which checks those boxes.
 Perhaps the code may help someone else, so I'm sharing it below.

-You can use the `DebugTexture` method to get a sample of what it looks like, by hashing the coordinates of each pixel and mapping the hash to a grayscale color from 0 to 1:
+You can use the `DebugTexture()` method to get a sample of what it looks like.
+This hashes the coordinates of each pixel and maps the hash to a color between black and white:

 ![Hash with tricks]({% link assets/2022-05-10-fnv-1a-hash-in-c-sharp/hash-with-tricks.jpg %})